EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/readable_code.md

 ### Solutions

+Here are some of the practices to follow to make your code more readable:

+- Use consistent formatting - consistent indentation and spacing make code easier to understand and parse.
+- Break code into sections - use blank lines to separate different parts of your code, like classes and functions.
-- Choose function and variable names that help explain the purpose of the function or variable
+- Use descriptive names for function, class and variable names that help explain their purpose.
+- Keep lines short - avoid long lines, and instead write blocks of lines that are horizontally short and vertically long.
+- Use indentation to show the hierarchy of your code and mark the beginning and end of control structures.
 - Write informative comments and docstrings for functions to provide more detail about what the code and is doing, transmit understanding and context
+- Follow a code style guide that is agreed upon and other programmers will find easy to read
+- Automate style checks to help ensure your code is consistent
 - Organise code into reusable and modular functions that achieve a singular purpose and are more easier to understand, test and reuse
-- Use libraries or packages for common functionality and tasks to avoid duplication (e.g. reading and writing data in standard formats) and avoid reimplementing functionality in custom, less readable and more error-prone code
+- Use existing and well-tested libraries or packages for common functionality and tasks (e.g. reading and writing data in standard formats) to avoid duplication and reimplementing functionality in custom, more error-prone code
 - Follow [guidelines and conventions](https://carpentries-incubator.github.io/fair-research-software/07-code-structure.html#directory-structure-for-software-projects)
-on consistent and informative directory structure of your software or research projects - this way, people will immediately know where to find things within your project
+on consistent and informative directory structure for your software or research projects - this way, people will immediately know where to find things within your project

 ## Tools and resources